PrajTech7/PROJECT-INFO/README.md

 - **Customizable Action Libraries** – Define specific business rules for automation.
 - **Scriptless Test Execution** – Reduce maintenance effort with reusable workflows.
 - **Enterprise-Grade Flexibility** – Adapt automation to complex enterprise needs.

-Here’s a professional description of the feature you mentioned:

 ---